 Some School Nurses are part time so your calls may be returned on their next working day.

-If your call is about a child or young person who is unwell then please contact your GP or NHS Direct Wales on 0845 4647
+If your call is about a child or young person who is unwell then please contact your GP or NHS 111 Wales

 If your call is about a child or young person who is at risk of harm please contact your local authority.